 This product is part of the following systems:

-Building Control will often want to see the acoustic performance values when trading off carpeted flooring with proposed new hard floor finishes, we can help you with this - 01937 588 226.
+Building Control will often want to see the acoustic performance values when trading off carpeted flooring with proposed new hard floor finishes; we can help you with this - 01937 588 226.

-Mute Mat™ 3’s impact performance is almost identical to MuteMat™ 2, and since it is impact noise that is largely the main concern, MuteMat™ 2 may be your most cost-effective option.
-You can click here for a video on how MuteMat™ is installed on stairs.
+MuteMat® 3’s impact performance is almost identical to MuteMat® 2, and since it is impact noise that is mostly the primary concern, MuteMat® 2 may be your most cost-effective option.
+You can Learn more on how to install MuteMat® on the stairs.

-Because of how the MuteMat™ 3 is laminated together - it only comes in sheets.
+Because of how the MuteMat® 3 is laminated together - it only comes in sheets.
 The different densities of mass loaded vinyl would make it very difficult to roll and could cause separation between the layers over time.

 You will want to cut MuteMat® 3 with a new Stanley blade and a straight edge or metal ruler, always cut away from your body and behind the straight edge.